 2. Use Multi-Stage Builds

-In the first stage, you can use a heavier base image with all the build tools you need to compile your application.
-Then, you only copy the necessary files, like compiled binaries or assets, to a lighter, more focused base image in the second stage.
+In the first stage, we can use a heavier base image with all the build tools we need to compile our application.
+Then, we only copy the necessary files, like compiled binaries or assets, to a lighter, more focused base image in the second stage.

-As in the example, you could build your frontend assets using a Node.js image and then copy only those assets into a lightweight Nginx image for serving.
-This way, the final image contains only what's needed to run your application, making it smaller, faster, and more secure.
+As in the example, we could build our frontend assets using a Node.js image and then copy only those assets into a lightweight Nginx image for serving.
+This way, the final image contains only what's needed to run our application, making it smaller, faster, and more secure.